-Mike is a co-founder, guide, and resident healer at Strala.
-Named “Best Mover” by MindBodyGreen and one of Shape Magazine’s Hottest Trainers, he’s practiced Eastern movement and healing techniques for more than two decades, including tai chi, qigong, and shiatsu.
+Mike is a guide and resident healer at Strala.
+Named “Best Mover” by MindBodyGreen and one of Shape Magazine’s Hottest Trainers, he’s practiced Eastern movement and healing techniques, including tai chi, qigong, and shiatsu, for more than three decades.
+In his younger years, Mike demolished centuries of reasonable and well-tested martial traditions in hundreds of competitions, by applying unruly imagination to a world where rules were unbreakable.
+As he got older, he continued on to medical applications of the mind-body connection in university.
 Mike studied mind-body medicine at Harvard, and alternative medicine and psychology at Oxford.
 After running into walls with standard medical practice in the U.S. and England, Mike left his healthcare roots.
 He worked at a steel mill for a while, joined a web company, and then founded a few more.
-He now serves on the board of Odyl, which helps people discover books on Facebook.
-As Strala has grown, Mike has found his way back to health care done right: helping people let go of stress in their bodies and minds, become their own best caregivers, and live happy capable lives.
-Mike climbs a few mountains in his spare time, and is the husband of yoga master Tara Stiles.
+Now Mike has found his way back to health care done right, helping people let go of stress in their bodies and minds, become their own best caregivers, and live happy capable lives.
+Mike is the husband of yoga master Tara Stiles, and climbs a few mountains in his spare time.

 Heidi is Strala’s resident upside-down girl, in her classes and the Strala Training programs.
 Nothing makes Heidi happier than being able to share her love of yoga and being upside down in the most fun, safe way possible.
 Heidi is a true believer that “Yoga Cures.”
 Lengthening and strengthening through yoga led to a healed herniated disc in Heidi’s cervical spine, and prevented surgery on two broken vertebrae in her lumbar spine.
 Heidi maintains an intense focus on core integration and alignment, stemming from her desire to use yoga as a tool to heal and strengthen the body.
 Heidi also believes that playfulness is vital, always balancing strength with levity.
 In her classes, expect to breathe, laugh and sweat!
 Heidi is the resident yoga and nutrition expert for SHAPE magazine.
 Featured in numerous publications, Heidi is a Brand Ambassador for SOLOW Sport and contributes to MindBodyGreen, where she details her quest to find the most delicious and nutritious ways to fuel and re-fuel pre and post-yoga.